 Transporting new-born infants requires a safe, secure and temperature regulated environment, which has previously required the use of heavy and cumbersome incubators.
 These devices not only require an electricity supply, which is not always readily available, but also dedicated vehicles costing health services more.

 The Babypod 20 has been designed to provide the environment that a baby needs at a significantly reduced price of a standard transport incubator.
 Lightweight and easy to handle, Babypod 20 can attach to any transport stretcher whether on a trolley or in an ambulance, car or even helicopter.

-Speaking about the project, Craig Wilson, Managing Director of Williams Advanced Engineering, commented: “The parallels between a Formula One car and transport device for babies may not be immediately apparent, but both demand a lightweight and strong structure that keeps the occupant safe in the event of an accident, and can monitor vital signs whilst remaining easily transportable and accessible.
+Speaking about the project, Craig Wilson, Managing Director of WAE, commented: “The parallels between a Formula One car and transport device for babies may not be immediately apparent, but both demand a lightweight and strong structure that keeps the occupant safe in the event of an accident, and can monitor vital signs whilst remaining easily transportable and accessible.

 “We have taken the existing Babypod product and worked with AHT to create a device that is not only more compact and user-friendly but, crucially, can be scaled up in its production so that more hospitals can benefit from this Formula One-inspired technology.”

-In 2015, AHT approached Williams Advanced Engineering to create a new variant of its Babypod product that would fully utilise Formula One-inspired design characteristics and materials.
-Williams Advanced Engineering has significantly changed the design to reduce the weight and improve the crash test results of the Babypod.
+In 2015, AHT approached WAE to create a new variant of its Babypod product that would fully utilise Formula One-inspired design characteristics and materials.
+WAE has significantly changed the design to reduce the weight and improve the crash test results of the Babypod.